Pointwise Assouad dimension for measures: Discussion

 \subsection{Acknowledgements}

-The author would like to thank Antti Käenmäki and Ville Suomala for many fruitful conversations on the contents of the paper.
-I also wish to express my gratitude to Balázs Bárány who introduced me to the concept of invariant measures with place dependent probabilities during his visit at the University of Oulu.
+I would like to thank Antti Käenmäki and Ville Suomala for many fruitful conversations on the contents of the paper and Balázs Bárány who introduced me to the concept of invariant measures with place dependent probabilities during his visit at the University of Oulu.
+I would also like to thank the anonymous referee for carefully examining the manuscript and providing many detailed comments.
+Finally, I thank the referee, and Anders and Jana Björn for pointing out the reference \cite{BBL}.
+This research was partially funded by the Magnus Ehrnrooth foundation.